yzdxs/learn-anything/readme.md

 ### [incompleteness ✨](https://my.mindnode.com/BtnMKNwKjPpzdi7ryZwE4DhhbAoLqSpzcUuxfy4v)

+Godel said that every non-trivial formal system is either incomplete or inconsistent

 ## [category theory ✨](https://my.mindnode.com/1ZNruQzLV5bsrLYhY6VgsydH1r29YS1XgmeLKPaa)

 shows how different ideas in mathematics are alike, for example some ideas from topology and abstract algebra are similar